vijitak/micro-arcade-W16/README.md

 ### Game Dynamics

 The player is controlled by the potentiometer, and when the button is pressed, a cannonball should shoot out from the top middle LED.
 The cannon should be able to shoot from any column of the board; this means that the base of your cannon should be able to move one pixel off the edge of the screen, with the barrel appearing on the edge.
 When you shoot, the shot should be visible until you reach a creature or until it moves off of the top of the board.
 Both the cannonball and the invader should disappear if the ball would move on top of the invader.
 Finally the bottom row of invaders should move down by one LED every few seconds.
 Only once the bottom row of invaders is completely destroyed, the top row of invaders should start moving down.
 If an invader overlaps with the player, then the player loses a life.
 The game continues until the player has lost all three lives.
-It is up to you what ou want to do after displaying "Game Over".
+It is up to you what you want to do after displaying "Game Over".
 You can either restart the game or keep displaying "Game Over".

 Given this description, the key part of your code will need to do the following: